-- Get your moves on.
+- 1. Get your moves on.
 Exercise can give your self-esteem and mood a boost.
-Being active for 30 minutes a few times a week is a good goal, but you can start small.
+Being active most days of the week is a good goal, but you can start small.
 Take a short walk - or turn on some music and dance. - 2.
 Eat healthy foods.
 To give your body the nutrients it needs, fill your plate with fruits, vegetables and whole grains.
 Try to limit fats and sugars.

 - 3. Sleep well.
-Ask your therapist for tips if you're having trouble getting at least seven hours a night. - Send stress away.
+Ask your therapist for tips if you're having trouble getting enough quality sleep at night. - 4.
+Send stress away.
 Make time for activities that soothe you.
 Maybe that's deep breathing, a hobby or time with friends. - 5.
 Avoid alcohol and drugs.
 They put your health at risk and may make your symptoms worse.
 If you need help to quit, ask your doctor or therapist.